My account Basket

 Day 2: Pathogens and Immunity

-There will be a conference dinner on the evening of Thursday 16 April, available at an additional cost.
-More information to follow…
+There will be a conference dinner on the evening of Thursday 16 April, at the Pearl of India restaurant for an additional cost.
+Dinner will be an Indian set meal comprising a starter, main, sides, poppadom, rice and naan bread.

 Keynote speakers